 Neola, nevola, pizzella, ferratella, cancellata: names are different, the thing you have in mind is always the same.
 Meet the Makers :: Marco Lauterio, the Neola Maker

 Either crunchy or soft, here’s the maker of the tool used to make this very special waffle made-in-Abruzzo, on which you can spread home-made preserves, nutella galore or whatever fancies your tastebuds.
 A delicious recipe is at the end of this article 😉

 Indeed the “cialda” (i.e. waffle) recipe can be found in many Italian regions, but the waffle-maker appliance is 100% Made-In-Abruzzo.

-Marco Lauterio is the owner of CBE Elettrodomestici, the last neola-maker manufacturer left in Abruzzo.
+Marco Lauterio is the owner of CBE Elettrodomestici – located in the town of Spoltore (near Pescara) – one of the last neola-maker manufacturer left in Abruzzo.
 His father started the business and Marco followed his father’s steps and has become an experienced foundryman, after many years he knows aluminum like the back of his hands.

 His neola-maker business is a good balance between crafstmanship and industrial approach.
 He and his team take care of the manufacturing process in every detail.
 They design the pattern to be engraved on the aluminum plates, they cast the aluminum into the moulds and assemble the single part in order to achieve the final product.
 Each neola maker is then tested, packed and stored.
 Neola makers are then shipped all over Italy, Europe and overseas, especially in Australia.